infojunkie/blog/_posts/2022-04-23-firefox-webmidi.md

 title: How to prepare your Web application for Web MIDI on Firefox
 date: 2022-04-23
 ---
+{% include changelog.html changes="Nov 20, 2022 | OBSOLETE!
+Firefox no longer requires the complicated process outlined below to enable Web MIDI and now behaves like Chrome does.
+I am only keeping this post for posterity." %}

 In this note, I explain the process of preparing your Web application to use Wed MIDI API on Firefox, because this process is different from Chrome and involves a few more steps that may be counter-intuitive or surprising.
 I include screenshots and code snippets from my own app.

 <!--more-->